 What tangible tools and supplies do you need to work?
-These may include a computer, an Internet connection, paper, a printer, sticky notes or a notebook, pens and pencils, and highlighters, paperclips, camera, phone….you get the idea.
+These may include a computer, an Internet connection, paper, a printer, sticky notes or a notebook, pens, pencils, highlighters, paperclips, camera, phone….you get the idea.

-Identify the essentials you need handy (and stocked) in and around your home office space.
+Identify the essentials you need on-hand (and stocked) in and around your home office space.
+Then, strive to keep those supplies stocked.
 There’s nothing worse than losing productivity over a disorganized, undedicated, or lacking workspace.

 Tip #2: Establish Work Hours

-Dependability is everything in business, and your work-at-home operation needs clear work hours.
+Dependability is everything in business, and your work-from-home operation needs clear work hours.

 Firstly, establishing work hours lets customers know when they can contact you.
 Sure, the Internet is 24/7, but you are not.
 You need sleep to remain productive.
 Not to mention, you do have a life.
-So block out specific business hours.
-While these may not be the only hours during which you complete work, they are hours during which customer relations can be efficiently and promptly handled.
+Block out specific business hours.
+While these may not be the only hours during which you work, they are hours during which customer relations can be efficiently and promptly handled.

 Establishing business hours creates a personal guideline.
 From X time to Y time you are working.
 Don’t be afraid to make that known to family and friends.
 They need to respect your work hours, too.